coq/coq/INSTALL.md

 - [OCaml](https://ocaml.org/) (version >= 4.05.0)
   (This version of Coq has been tested up to OCaml 4.11.1)

-- The [num](https://github.com/ocaml/num) library; note that it is included in the OCaml distribution for OCaml versions < 4.06.0

 - The [ZArith library](https://github.com/ocaml/Zarith) >= 1.10

 - The [findlib](http://projects.camlcity.org/projects/findlib.html) library (version >= 1.8.0)